kamping-site/kamping/docs/documentation-guidlines.md

 };
 ```

-In the example above, we also have added the first formatting commands with `\c`, which sets the following word in typewriter front.
+In the example above, we also have added the first formatting commands with `\c`, which sets the following word in typewriter font.
 Before we take a look at the formatting that should be used in the KaMPI.ng documentation, we give a short overview what parts of the documentation are required.
 In the table below, we give a brief overview which keywords have to be used as part of the documentation in which parts of the code.
 Here *Yes* means that the keyword has to be used, *(Yes)* means that the keyword has to be used if applicable, *Optional* means that the keyword can be used if deemed necessary, and a dash (*-*) means that this keyword is not applicable here.